threefoldfoundation/tfchain/README.md

 + bootstrap3.testnet.threefoldtoken.com:23112
 + bootstrap4.testnet.threefoldtoken.com:23112

-A web-ui explorer for the testnet is available at: https://explorer.testnet.threefoldtoken.com
+A web-ui explorer for the testnet is available at: https://explorer.testnet.threefoldtoken.com and https://explorer2.testnet.threefoldtoken.com (if one isn't available try the other one).

 ## technical information